lupuuss/Mokkery/README.md

 to mock/spy interfaces and all fully overridable classes with no-args constructors.

 Mocking final classes is partially supported with [all-open plugin](#mocking-final-classes).

-Mocking function types is not supported yet on JS, and it will be supported in version 1.2.0 or 1.3.0.

 #### Mock: